← All Inside Large Language Models modules

 This activity needs JavaScript.
 The lesson below still covers everything.

-Reading the loss curve
+Interpreting the loss curve

-The training loop in code — read only, nothing to install
+The training loop expressed in code

 for epoch in range(n_epochs):